CifLord/lykoi/README.md

 # Lykoi
-Wulff shape morphology visualization and catalytic reactions analysis.
+Wulff shape morphology and catalytic reaction diagram visualization.
 Lykoi is a breed of cats, also known as "wolf cats".
 Get it?
 WULFF?
 CATalysis?